oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Marriage Records in Oregon

 To request or find a certified copy of a marriage record in Oregon, you can contact the Vital Records Office.
-Requests can be made in person, by mail, online, telephone, or by submitting the request via the Vital Records Office drop box.
+Requests can be made in person, by mail, online, by telephone, or by submitting the request via the Vital Records Office drop box.
 The first record ordered will cost a nonrefundable fee of $28, which includes a $3 security fee for applicant identity verification.
 Each additional copy of the same record ordered simultaneously will cost $25.

 Residents can schedule in-person appointments online on the Vital Records Office website.
 Requesters should check into their appointment at least ten minutes early at: